 How does family mediation work?

-Can our mediators offer legal advice?
+Can our mediator offer legal advice?

 How do our mediators handle issues that involve a history of drug abuse or violence in the family?

 In such cases, our mediator will first evaluate the situation to ascertain if mediation is a safe option.
 The evaluation process involves understanding the consistency, nature, and severity of the previous incidences of abuse.
 If it is discovered that mediation can be a useful solution, then our mediator will go on with the necessary process.